hgeraldino/comdb2-oom-example/README.md

 ## Problem Statement
-Because the `Comdb2Handle` is created per `Comdb2Connection` and reused across all statements, there's a potential for the `List<String>` of `set` commands to grow unbounded and cause Out Of Memory errors on the underlying JVM.
+Because the `Comdb2Handle` is created per `Comdb2Connection` and reused across all statements, there's a potential for the list of `set` commands to grow unbounded and cause Out Of Memory errors on the underlying JVM.
 This is not a theoretical problem: we've encountered this issue when running the latest `2.6.0` version of the JDBC driver.